JamesCWeber/PWC-Power-BI-Project-Part-1-Call-Center-KPI-Dashboard/README.md

 * Data Transforming (Power BI)

 ## Data Sourcing
 This data was provided to me by the PwC Power BI microinternship hosted by Forage.
-A copy of the data is included in this repository.
+A copy of the data, 01 Call-Center-Dataset (Cleaned).xlsx, is included in this repository.

 ## Data Attributes
 The data is from PhoneNow's call center.
 The data ranges from Jan.
 1 2021 to Mar.
 31 2021.